 If your child is diagnosed with Dravet Syndrome they will normally receive treatment from a dedicated team of specialists.
 There are a number of different Dravet Syndrome treatments, including:

-You might find it helpful to use Epsy’s seizure diary which can synchronize information about your child’s seizures to their treatment team through the Epsy Hub
+You might find it helpful to use the Epsy app to share information about your child’s seizures to their treatment team.

 Read more: Guide to the main epilepsy treatment options